matthewvukomanovic/APNIC.Parser/README.md

 # APNIC.Parser
 Simply to take the format which APNIC releases and turn it into a more useful format

+# Running the file
+Just running the file will download the latest version from the ftp and output AU location ipv4 address ranges in en.wikipedia.org/wiki/CIDR_notation format.

 # Usage is
 apnicparser [filename [location,location,... [ type,type,... [long|l]]]